Tipsy-12/Research-Paper-Assistant/README.md

 ### Example Use Case
 "What is positional encoding?"

-The assistant extracts relevant content from both text and images (e.g., equations, graphs), providing a concise, accurate summary using Gemini Flash.
+The assistant extracts relevant content from text and images (e.g., equations, graphs), providing an accurate summary using Gemini Flash.

 ---